KaylinLorona/gettin_jiggy/README.md

 </body>
 </html>
 ```
-- the confirmationbuynow.html was added to the Templates.
+- NEW FILE confirmationbuynow.html was added to the Templates.
 This HTML contains a message confirming the purchase was successful and that the inventory has been reduced by 1 - lines1-15:
 ```
 <!DOCTYPE html>
 <html lang="en">